IBM-Cloud/bluetag/README.md

 This service is responsible for monitoring the location of all the users and calculating the distance between the users.
 The UI queries this service to get the list of taggable users everytime a user's location changes.

-For more implementation details please refer to the [design documention](../../../bluetag-docs/blob/master/bluetag-backend-implementation-details.md).
-For an overview of the Bluetag application, please refer to the [overview documentaion](../../../bluetag/blob/master/README.md).
+For implementation and design details, please refer to the [design documention](../../../bluetag-docs/blob/master/bluetag-backend-implementation-details.md).
+For an overview of the Bluetag application, instructions on building and deploying the application, and accessing a live demo please refer to the [overview documentation](../../../bluetag/blob/master/README.md).

 #APIs exposed by service